-Removing Housing to Open Up Floodplain: Managed Retreat
+Removing Housing to Open Up Floodplain

-Protecting people from floods often requires moving people out of harm's way, a task that is nothing new to Bay Area water districts but may become increasingly relevant as an climate change adaptation tool.
+Protecting people from floods often requires moving people out of harm's way, a task that is nothing new to Bay Area water districts but may become increasingly relevant in adapting to rising sea levels.
 Since 1999, the Santa Clara Valley Water District, for example, has purchased or partnered to acquire approximately 2,000 acres of floodplain, which it maintains as open space.
 In recent years, the District has also looked to open landscapes such as parks and sports fields to double as flood detention basins.
 For example, Lake Cunningham Regional Park in the Coyote Creek Watershed doubles as a flood basin when Lower Silver Creek overflows its banks.
 Many flood protection projects include purchasing properties near creeks, which not only removes at-risk homes from floodplains, but also allows for a wider, more natural creek system.
 Since the mid-1990s, the District has purchased a total of 90 developed properties in the City of San Jose alone, in support of flood protection on the Guadalupe River and Coyote Creek.
 The District is currently in the process of purchasing dozens more properties near Morgan Hill to incorporate into a flood protection and restoration project.
-Photo above shows houses purchased and demolished in San Jose to create more floodplain along the Guadalupe River, as well as Guadalupe River Park in its lower reaches.
+Photo above shows house purchased and demolished in San Jose to create more floodplain along the Guadalupe River, as well as Guadalupe River Park in its lower reaches (below).

-Photos courtesy Santa Clara Valley Water District.
+All photos this page courtesy Santa Clara Valley Water District.